TheTrio/SlickPad/README.md

 <li>Run SlickPad.jar</li>
 <li>If Windows is not recognising it, or Your archive software opens it, Press Shift on windows explorer, and choose start CMD Window here.
 In there type "java -jar SlickPad.jar" without the quotes.
 If It runs good.
 If not, Then Click a Screenshot of the Window and report in issues</li>
 </ol>
-<h3>Note : We are aware of the Problems user face when running SlickPad.
-Therefore with Release 3.0.0 of SlickPad a .exe file would be given to do all this confusing work.
-Please stay with us during this time.</h3>
 <hr />
 <h2>The Future</h2>
 <p>